ibm-cloud-docs/dr-automation-powervs/navigation-panel.md

 To access the Summary tab and view ongoing issues, follow these steps:

-1. Select the cluster (e.g., `ksysclusterTest`) from the navigation panel.
+1. Select the cluster (for example, `ksysclusterTest`) from the navigation panel.
 2. Click on **Summary** in the top navigation bar.
 3. View critical events, warnings, and configuration status of Workgroups and unmanaged VMs.